Skip to main content

 No need to open task detail to schedule tasks for a future date.
 Simply select any task in the list and press S – the scheduling window will now appear.
 Learn more about our keyboard shortcuts.

-The "coming up" section
+"just came up" section

 info